earthly/website/blog/_posts/2022-08-21-validate-&-clean-yaml.md

 - [ ] Create header image in Canva
 - [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?
-- [ ] Add keywords for internal links to front-matter
 - [ ] Run `link-opp` and find 1-5 places to incorporate links
 - [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`